 What was beyond her to understand—I tried to explain it to her in very simple language—was that she didn’t have to identify herself with these pictures.
 I even suggested that by focusing on them she was only making them stronger and more likely to reappear.
 But she didn’t care for this line of work.
 She was her emotions.
 It was how she felt that defined her.

 At one point she became so frustrated with what she saw as my unwillingness to understand her point of view that she invited one of our nurses to join us.
-The nurse was more in tune with the patient as she was also a mother.
+The nurse was more in tune with the patient and she was also a mother.
 (She had a four-year-old son at home.)
 She immediately sympathized with the patient’s issue and suggested that she simply needed to find more appropriate ways to vent her negativity.
 The patient liked this line, and so the three of us sat around inventing harmless ways for her to vent her anger and frustration.
 These included sitting in her car and screaming as loud as she could, punching a pillow, and, my favorite, throwing stones into the woods behind her house.

 Though our psychiatrist wasn’t a big fan of this kind of venting therapy—he didn’t think it was a long-term solution—it was taken quite seriously by the staff.
 Patients regularly vented their anger and frustration at group, and patients who came to the clinic knotted up with negativity were taught that it was healthy to express what they were feeling, especially if it was negative.
 Of course sometimes it went too far.
 Once, a woman with relationship issues threw a lamp against a wall.
 That was considered inappropriate behavior.
-There was a line between appropriate and inappropriate venting, and the patients, understandably, sometimes had difficulty distinguishing where exactly one side of the line ended and the other side began.
+There was a line between appropriate and inappropriate venting, and the patients, understandably, sometimes had difficulty distinguishing where exactly one side of the line ended and the other began.

 Of course I saw that most of our volatile patients, by the time they got to us, were beyond the possibility of transforming their issues.
 Most often our strategy was to help them unravel their negativity with venting and drugs and then, hopefully, let them start afresh with counseling.
 But the reality was that most of the patients never got past this stage.
 They fell into a pattern of taking drugs and venting their negativity largely because it was easy.